 We have decided to sail first to Samoa, about 1300 miles away with a final destination of the Marshall Islands for hurricane season.
 We plan to stop at Surarrow in the northern Cook Island group, about half way to American Samoa.

-If you are enjoying our slog and would like to buy us a beer or you would like to help us fix our broken boat, please use our PayPal button below.
+If you are enjoying our slog and would like to buy us a beer or you would like to help us fix our broken boat, please use PayPal button here.